❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Galvanic (= Galvanik)

 To put it simply, the galvanic process uses an electrolyte bath to create metallic coatings on objects.
-Learn more about the process in section P — (galvanic) plating.
+Learn more about the process in section P — (galvanic) gold plating.

 Geometric Series (= Geometrische Serie)